-- 2 bell peppers cut into strips , divided
+- 2 bell pepper, cut into strips, divided

-- 2 teaspoon of salt (or more, to taste), divided
+- 2 teaspoon salt, (or more, to taste), divided

-- 4 tablespoons of vegetable oil (corn, soy or peanut)
+- 4 tablespoons vegetable oil, (corn, soy or peanut)

-- 3 cups of water (may need a bit more)
+- 3 cups water, (may need a bit more)

 - 1 cup tomato sauce

-- In a food processor blend half of the onion, a quarter of the bell pepper, oregano, garlic, a pinch of pepper and a teaspoon of salt.
+- Make seasoning: In a food processor blend half of the onion, a quarter of the bell pepper, oregano, garlic, a pinch of pepper, and a teaspoon of salt.

 - Cut the meat into a tube by inserting the knife lengthwise (in the same direction of the fibers).
 Season the meat inside and out with the blended mix.
-Stuff the beef with the longaniza, some onion strips, some bell pepper strip and some carrot strips.
+Stuff the beef with the longaniza, some onion strips, some bell pepper strips, and some carrot strips.
+Wrap with twine (if you have), to keep the roll more compact, juicier and beautiful.
 Marinate covered in the refrigerator for at least an hour.

-- While the meat browns, mix water, tomato sauce, flour, and the remaining marinade.
-Remove the meat from the pot and pour in the tomato sauce mixture into the pot, stirring to incorporate all the browned bits.
-Stir in the olives, capers and the remaining carrot, bell peppers, and onion.
+- While the meat browns, mix a cup of water, tomato sauce, flour, and the remaining marinade.
+Remove the meat from the pot and discard the twine.
+Meanwhile pour the tomato sauce mixture into the pot, stirring to incorporate all the browned bits.
+Stir in the olives, capers, and the remaining carrot, bell peppers, and onion.
 Place the meat back into the pot.

-- Lower the heat to a minimum, cover with a tight-fitting lid and simmer for 1 ½ hours, rotating the meat every half hour so it cooks uniformly.
+- Lower the heat to a minimum, cover with a tight-fitting lid and simmer for 30 minutes, rotating the meat every so often so it cooks uniformly.
 The sauce should have been reduced to half, if it is too dry, add additional water.